elastic/kibana/src/core/server/logging/README.md

 logging.root.level: off
 ```
 ### Dedicated loggers

-The `root` logger has a dedicated configuration node since this context is special and should always exist.
-By
-default `root` is configured with `info` level and `default` appender that is also always available.
-This is the
-configuration that all custom loggers will use unless they're re-configured explicitly.

 The `metrics.ops` logger is configured with `debug` level and will automatically output sample system and process information at a regular interval.
 The metrics that are logged are a subset of the data collected and are formatted in the log message as follows: